Madmadz16/SlickBot/README.md

 # Other

-More info about this project can be found in our [Discord Server](https://discord.gg/rAgmnThdcz)!!!
+More info about this project can be found in our Discord Server (https://discord.gg/rAgmnThdcz) !!!